henriquecustodia/blog/src/posts/micro-frontend-app-using-angular-module-federation.md

 It's time to add the Angular Module Federation to our project.

-Let's type the following command on terminal:
+Let's type the following command on the terminal:

 ```shell
 nx generate @nrwl/angular:setup-mf host --mf-type=host --routing